National Coalition Against Domestic Violence: Rebuilding Financially After Domestic Violence

 In 2001, National Coalition Against Domestic Violence partnered with The National Endowment for Financial Education to produce a manual, titled Hope & Power for Your Personal Finances: A Rebuilding Guide Following Domestic Violence, which serves to inform and assist women who have been victims of domestic violence to regain financial freedom in their lives.
 This program deals with topics including budgeting, banking, lending, dealing with workplace abuse, and identity theft.

 In 2016, NCADV and National Endowment for Financial Education expanded the financial education program to include free webinars for victims and survivors of domestic violence as well as the advocates who serve them.
 Topics covered in 2018 ranged from transitional housing to financial stability to retirement planning for survivors and advocates.

 Take a Stand for Healthy Relationships

 Take A Stand FOR Healthy Relationships teaches students how to understand and build healthy relationships.
 New standards-aligned curriculum will encourage important skills in communication, self-awareness, and emotional intelligence.
-With self-paced modules and lesson plans, students will garner important skills in communication, self-awareness and emotional intelligence to help them build healthy relationships.
+With self-paced modules and lesson plans, students will garner skills in communication, self-awareness and emotional intelligence to help them build healthy relationships.
 Accompanying educator guides provide school staff with strategies to support students through the critical content.